k-amin07/G14Arch/README.md

 In display and monitor -> gamma, change gamma to 0.9 for better colors

 ## Touchpad Gestures
+ Wayland has native support for touchpad gestures.
+To enable touchpad gestures on X, Use [fusuma](https://github.com/iberianpig/fusuma).
- Use [fusuma](https://github.com/iberianpig/fusuma) to get touchpad gestures.
-Create `~/.local/share/scripts/fusuma.sh` and add
+ After installation, create `~/.local/share/scripts/fusuma.sh` and add
  ```
  #!/bin/bash
  fusuma -d #for running in daemon mode
 ```
 Add this scrpit to autostart in KDE settings.
 For macOS like gestures use [this config](https://github.com/iberianpig/fusuma/wiki/KDE-to-mimic-MacOS.).
 4 finger gestures are not working.
 My config is in the repo.
-This is not needed for wayland as wayland has native support for touchpad gestures.

 ## Yet Another Magic Lamp